csunkin/mllab/content/authors/jose-diaz/_index.md

 ---
 # Display name
-title: "Gwendolyn Retzinger"
+title: "Jose Diaz"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "gwendolyn-retzinger"
+- "jose-diaz"

 # Is this the primary user of the site?
 superuser: false